 Below please find summaries of select media mentions/appearances.
-For detailed market commentary and analysis please refer to the Market Analysis section of the website.
+For additional public commentary and analysis please refer to the Market Analysis or The Edge and The Macro Corner.

 March 22, 2017